alphiephalphie/RxVision/README.md

 Medication errors are the source of 5% of malpractice claims (Byron J. Bailey.
 “Medical Liability Issues: Where Malpractice Claims Come From and How to Survive Them,” July 2002).
 The average jury award for medication error cases is $636,844 (Jury Verdict Research, “2000 Current Award Trends in Personal Injury,” June 2001).

 ### Recommendations:

-RxID can be implemented in several environments:
+**Mail-order/Retail Pharmacy production**
-- **Mail-order/Retail Pharmacy production**, as a supplemental check before releasing a prescription.
+- A supplemental check before releasing a prescription.

-- **Patient or Caregiver smartphone app**, for real-time identification of oral tablets and capsules as needed for
+**Patient or Caregiver smartphone app**
   - Visual impairment
   - Drug change
   - Recalls
   - Mixed meds

- - **First Responder app** for intervening in accidental or intentional poisoning
+**First Responder app** for intervening in accidental or intentional poisoning

+### Improvement

+ - Transfer Learning
+ - More classes

 ### Next Steps:
 To improve model performance and utility, we aim to increase accuracy and the number of classes (medications).